bracesoftware/newasm/README.md

 - `%exf` - used as an operand in `syscall`, represents a module of system calls responsible for execution flow (starting child processes);
 - `%cmanip` - used as an operand in `syscall`, represents a module of system calls responsible for container and data structure manipulation;
 - `%net` - used as an operand in `syscall`, represents a module of system calls responsible for network features;
+- `%mem` - used as an operand in `syscall`, represents a module of system calls responsible for memory/data management;
 - `%endl` - line ending, used in `stl`;
 - `&%null` - used to leave references/pointers unassigned/uninitialized.
 - `%nl` - used as a null operand in some instructions.